bufbuild/makego/README.md

 These variables are meant to be set when invoking make targets on the command line.

-- `CONFIRM` - This is required to be set when running `make updatemakego`.
-This is to protect against updating when not intended.
-- `ALL` - This results in all makego files being downloaded when running `make updatemakego` instead of just the ones that you current have included.
 - `GOPKGS` - This controls what packages to build for Go commands.
 By default, this is `./...`.
 If you only wanted to test `./internal/foo/...` for example, you could run `make test GOPKGS=./internal/foo/...`
 - `COVEROPEN` - This will result in the `cover.html` file being automatically opened after `make